Fossj117/fossj117.github.io/_posts/2023-12-20-notes-on-scott.md

 3. They enact a desirable humility about the needs/goals/desires of users.
 4. They grant users more control over their engagement with the system/artifact.

 I want to think more about these themes.
-I think there are clear connections to philosophy of technology ideas about [the designer fallacy](https://www.uop.edu.jo/PDF%20File/uop%20uop%20[Architecture_Ebook]_Philosophy_and_Design_-_From_Engineering_to_Architecture-19490_Part31.pdf); I think they also connect to other conversations that [Ryan](https://ryansepassi.com/) and I have had about the value of modularity in technological design.
+There are clear connections to philosophy of technology ideas like [the designer fallacy](https://www.uop.edu.jo/PDF%20File/uop%20uop%20[Architecture_Ebook]_Philosophy_and_Design_-_From_Engineering_to_Architecture-19490_Part31.pdf); these themes also connect to conversations that [Ryan](https://ryansepassi.com/) and I have had about the value of modularity in technological design.

 ## On Audit Society & Quantitative Measures

 In chapter five, Scott expresses thoroughgoing skepticism of the use of "quantitative measures of quality" in a range of policy contexts (e.g. the SAT, standardized testing, [SSCI](https://en.wikipedia.org/wiki/Social_Sciences_Citation_Index)).
-These points resonate with (and rehash) a lot of other STS work, including [Porter](https://press.princeton.edu/books/paperback/9780691208411/trust-in-numbers) (who he quotes), and [Seeing Like a State](https://en.wikipedia.org/wiki/Seeing_Like_a_State#:~:text=Seeing%20Like%20a%20State%3A%20How,accordance%20with%20purported%20scientific%20laws.).
+These points resonate with (and rehash) a lot of other STS work, including [Porter](https://press.princeton.edu/books/paperback/9780691208411/trust-in-numbers) (who he quotes), and Scott's own [Seeing Like a State](https://en.wikipedia.org/wiki/Seeing_Like_a_State#:~:text=Seeing%20Like%20a%20State%3A%20How,accordance%20with%20purported%20scientific%20laws.).

 What are Scott's main points about these quantitative standards?
 First, two obvious points: